dxhub-apps/lexyhub/docs/etsy-integration.md

 - Both `ScrapeEtsyProvider.getListingByUrl` and `ScrapeEtsyProvider.gatherBestSellerListingUrls` now send a more complete browser header set (including `Accept-Encoding`, `Sec-CH-UA*`, `Accept-Language`, and `Sec-Fetch-*`) and rotate through realistic on-site referers (homepage, the base listing URL, a keyword search seeded from the slug, and the best seller hub) before giving up.
 This rotation reduces how often Etsy edge nodes label the scraper as automated traffic.
 - When Etsy still responds with a 403, the provider logs each blocked attempt with the referer that failed and returns a retryable `BLOCKED` error.
 This lets the ingestion pipeline fall back to the API provider or reschedule the scrape without immediately aborting the request.
+- Listing fetches now retain any `Set-Cookie` headers that Etsy issues (such as the `datadome` token) and replay them on subsequent requests.
+Persisting these anti-bot session cookies dramatically lowers the odds of a second consecutive 403 for the same listing or category scrape.